WesH0use/AWS_Developer_Notes/Development.md

 You need to activate IAM user access to the Billing and Cost Management console for all the users who need access - **By default, IAM users do not have access to the AWS Billing and Cost Management console.
 You or your account administrator must grant users access**.
 You can do this by activating IAM user access to the Billing and Cost Management console and attaching an IAM policy to your users.
 Then, you need to activate IAM user access for IAM policies to take effect.
 You only need to activate IAM user access once.

+# Elastic Beanstalk

+When processing a batch, Elastic Beanstalk detaches all instances in the batch from the load balancer, deploys the new application version, and then reattaches the instances.
+If you enable connection draining, Elastic Beanstalk drains existing connections from the Amazon EC2 instances in each batch before beginning the deployment.

+**If a deployment fails after one or more batches completed successfully, the completed batches run the new version of your application while any pending batches continue to run the old version.** You can identify the version running on the instances in your environment on the health page in the console.
+This page displays the deployment ID of the most recent deployment that was executed on each instance in your environment. **If you terminate instances from the failed deployment, Elastic Beanstalk replaces them with instances running the application version from the most recent successful deployment.**